EasyBagg/-Discord-Token-Generator/README.md

 It is located in the output folder.
 Open up login.txt to see the accounts that has been generated.

 # Why Release this?
-The reason i released this is because literally everyone is now skidding and opening their token shop i want discord to patch this and make security changes as that will make those skids go away as they can't really code lmfao
+The reason I released this is because literally everyone is now skidding and opening their token shop I want discord to patch this and make security changes as that will make those skids go away as they can't really code lmfao

 # FAQ